mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsDirectionUI.md

 ## [Authorization](#Authorization)

 ### [MapplsAPICore](#MapplsAPICore)
 It is required to set MAPPLS's keys to use any MAPPL's SDK.
-Please see [here](MapplsAPICore.md) to achieve this.
+Please refer the documentation [here](MapplsAPICore.md).

 ## [Usage](#Usage)